-On October 21, 2021, the Company completed a private offering of \$450 million aggregate principal amount of 5.125% Senior Notes due 2029 (the "Senior Notes"), pursuant to a note purchase agreement dated October 14, 2021, by and among the Company, certain of the Company's wholly owned domestic subsidiaries (the "Guarantors"), and BofA Securities, Inc., as representative of the several initial purchasers named therein.
+On October 21, 2021, the Company completed a private offering of \$450 million aggregate principal amount of 5.125% Senior Notes due 2029 (the "Senior Notes"), pursuant to a note purchase agreement dated October 14, 2021, by and among the Company, certain of the Company's wholly owned domestic subsidiaries (the approximately \$223 million of outstanding obligations under the Ares Credit Agreement, repay \$200 million of the outstanding obligations under the Capital One line of credit and intends to use the remaining proceeds for general corporate purposes.

+"Guarantors"), and BofA Securities, Inc., as representative of the several initial purchasers named therein.
 The Senior Notes are guaranteed, on an unsecured senior basis, by all of the Guarantors.

-The Company used the net proceeds from the issuance and sale of the Senior Notes to repay in full the approximately \$223 million of outstanding obligations under the Ares Credit Agreement, repay \$200 million of the outstanding obligations under the Capital One line of credit and intends to use the remaining proceeds for general corporate purposes.
-The indenture governing the Senior Notes contains customary restrictive covenants that, among other things, generally limit the ability of the Company and substantially all of its subsidiaries to (i) create liens, (ii) pay dividends, acquire shares of capital stock and make payments on subordinated debt, (iii) place limitations on distributions from certain subsidiaries, (iv) issue or sell the capital stock of certain subsidiaries, (v) sell assets, (vi) enter into transactions with affiliates, (vii) effect mergers and (viii) incur indebtedness.
+The Company used the net proceeds from the issuance and sale of the Senior Notes to repay in full the of capital stock and make payments on subordinated debt, (iii) place limitations on distributions from certain subsidiaries, (iv) issue or sell the capital stock of certain subsidiaries, (v) sell assets, (vi) enter into transactions with affiliates,

-The Senior Notes and the guarantees rank equally in right of payment with all of the Company's and the Guarantors' respective existing and future senior unsubordinated indebtedness and are effectively subordinated to all of the Company's and the Guarantors'
+The indenture governing the Senior Notes contains customary restrictive covenants that, among other things, generally limit the ability of the Company and substantially all of its subsidiaries to (i) create liens, (ii) pay dividends, acquire shares and the Guarantors' respective existing and future senior unsubordinated indebtedness and are effectively subordinated to all of the Company's and the Guarantors'